 Grading Mercury dimes (also known as Winged Liberty Head dimes) is a skill that has taken even the most seasoned coin collector years of experience to perfect.
-Study this guide, and it will get you started on your way to becoming an expert coin grader.
+Study this guide, and it will get you started on becoming an expert coin grader.

 Remember that coin grading is the representation of an opinion that describes the condition of an individual coin that most dealers and collectors would agree with.
 Coin grading is not an exact science where a formula can be applied, and everyone comes out with the same result.
-But over the years, numismatists, coin collectors, and coin grading services have agreed upon specific definitions, descriptions and Sheldon's numeric values that help all coin collectors describe the condition of their coins accurately.
+But over the years, numismatists, coin collectors, and coin grading services have agreed upon specific definitions, descriptions, and Sheldon's numeric values that help all coin collectors accurately describe their coins' condition.

 01 of 13